This post may contain affiliate links. Please see our disclosure policy.

 This is the ultimate comfort food healthy dish!!
 A creamy mushroom sauce with skillet chicken, crispy bacon, and plated on top a Cauliflower Rice Mushroom Risotto.
+It turns out, cauliflower is good for a whole lot more than I gave it credit for.
 This recipe can be made fast for a healthy weeknight meal, but also is elegant enough to serve to guests!

 OMGEEEEEE.
 You guys are going to love this dish!
 I finally took one of my personal favorite dinners and reader favorites, Creamy Maple Dijon Chicken with Bacon, and made it into a Whole30 friendly dinner.